gitjuzer/AFP-ENG-2018/System Design Document.md

 # Physical Design
-The project will be developed for PC users using Windows, Linux, and Mac OS.
+The project will be developed for PC users using Windows.
 The project will be developed using Visual Studio Community.
 To share our progress we will be using GitHub to maintain the code and Trello to keep track of tasks and deadlines.

 Environment Constraints and Assumptions:
+We will be using Visual Studio Community for our IDE, a powerful tool.
+The only constraints VSC has are its slower loading times and functionality, and its inferior auto-formatting compared to some other IDEs.

 Dependencies:
+The physical design will depend on the size and resolutions of the images we are using as well as the wireframes developed by our team.
+Each screen of the application will need to hold 4 images as well as some text explaining the exercises.

 App Development: